LiLabAtVT/DeepTE/README.md

 -modify           If set this argument, users need to provide domain file generated from another script: DeepTE_domain.py.

--UNS              If set this argument, users need change the -i to the the DNA sequences; This function will classify the sequences into TEs, CDS, or Intergenic sequences; -sp and -fam do not need to provide.
+-UNS              If set this argument, users need change the -i to the the DNA sequences;
+                  This function will classify the sequences into TEs, CDS, or Intergenic sequences; -sp and -fam do not need to provide.
+                  Note: this model is used for plants rather than metazoans and fungi.

 **DeepTE_domain**
 DeepTE_domain.py [-h] required: [-d working_dir][-o output_dir]